User Interface (UI) Design

 1. Use proper alignment.
 Typically choose edge (over center) alignment.

-2. Draw attention to key features using:
+2. Draw attention to key features with:

 • Color, brightness and contrast.
 Avoid including colors or buttons excessively.